6 Things the Top Veterinary Schools Have in Common

 You’ll need to do your research to make sure the programs you’re looking at will offer the training and support you’ll need.
 To help you in this process, we’ve compiled some of the characteristics the top veterinary schools have in common.
-Keep these criteria in mind as you begin comparing programs.
+Keep these in mind as you begin comparing programs.

 1. A supportive environment

-Even if you attend one of the most esteemed programs out there, it won’t matter much if you feel like you’re falling behind.
-You need to make sure you choose a school that truly values its students and their success by making sure no one slips through the cracks.
+Even if you attend one of the most esteemed programs out there, it won’t matter much if you don’t make it through the program.
+It’s important to choose a veterinary school that truly values its students and their success by ensuring no one slips through the cracks.

 “The first thing you want to ask is, ‘If I’m struggling in a class, what support is there for me?’” says Jeffrey Bates, director of admissions at St. George’s University (SGU).
 He suggests specifically inquiring about a program’s tutoring resources and whether there are any options for developing test-taking skills.
 The more robust the student support services, the better your odds for success will be as a student.

 2. A significant amount of hands-on training